fenago/puppet-course/quickstart/md/Lab_9.md

 Most servers accessible from the public Internet regularly receive brute-force login attempts for random usernames, and dealing with these can use up a lot of resources.
-If `sshd` is configured to allow only specified users, it can quickly reject any users not in this list, without having to process the request further.
+If `ssh` is configured to allow only specified users, it can quickly reject any users not in this list, without having to process the request further.